Not-So-Fun Run: Joggers In 'Gerrymander 5K' Must Run Oddly Shaped Route

 Good luck, runners.

 The course creates "a visceral experience of how gerrymandering divides our communities and doesn't make sense.
 Why include this house but not another?"
 Alana Pierce, president of the League of Women Voters of Asheville-Buncombe County, told Runner's World.
-The League is sponsoring the run/walk.
+The league is sponsoring the run/walk.

-Gerrymandering is the drawing of districts in a way that gives one party an electoral advantage, generally by spreading the opposition across districts or packing them into as few districts as possible.
+Gerrymandering is the drawing of districts in a way that gives one party an electoral advantage, generally by spreading the opposition across districts or packing its voters into as few districts as possible.

 North Carolina's congressional districts have been repeatedly challenged in court.
 The League of Women Voters has filed five lawsuits since the state was redistricted in 2011; the group wants a nonpartisan committee to redraw the districts.